rfarell/Subsurface-Modeling-Tutorials/README.md

 ## Todos
 - [ ] Refine the scope of the repository more clearly.
 What specifically is our goal wrt the black oil equations?
+- [ ] Add krigin demos to the repo